 - 1. The student seeking amnesty must have a cumulative grade point average (GPA) of less than 2.00. - 2.
 At least two full semesters (not including summer) must have elapsed. - 3.
 The student must submit a formal Academic Amnesty Petition through the Registrar's Office. - 4.
-Copies of the petition are sent to the Vice President for Academic Affairs who will review the student's prior record and make a determination about awarding the amnesty. - 5.
+Copies of the petition are sent to the Provost who will review the student's prior record and make a determination about awarding the amnesty. - 5.
 Academic amnesty cannot be used for federal aid satisfactory academic progress purposes.
 An appeal form can be completed if financial aid eligibility is affected.